Nick Fury: Agent of S.H.I.E.L.D. (film): Plot

-Agents of the terrorist organization HYDRA invade a S.H.I.E.L.D. facility, killing Clay Quartermain and reviving a cryogenically preserved Baron Wolfgang Von Strucker.
-Nick Fury, retired, and living in an abandoned mine shaft in the Yukon, is approached by S.H.I.E.L.D. agents Alexander Pierce and Contessa Valentina Allegra De Fontaine to return to duty to take down Hydra, now led by the children of Von Strucker, an old enemy of his.
+Agents of the terrorist organization HYDRA invade an S.H.I.E.L.D. facility, killing Clay Quartermain and reviving a cryogenically preserved Baron Wolfgang Von Strucker.
+Nick Fury, retired and living in an abandoned mine shaft in the Yukon, is approached by S.H.I.E.L.D. agents Alexander Pierce and Contessa Valentina Allegra De Fontaine to return to duty to take down Hydra, now led by the children of Von Strucker, an old enemy of his.
 Fury refuses to return until he learns of Quartermain's death.
 He then accompanies Pierce and De Fontaine to a S.H.I.E.L.D.
 Helicarrier, where he reunites with old friends Dum Dum Dugan and Gabriel Jones, is introduced to telepath Kate Neville, clashes with new S.H.I.E.L.D.
-Director General Jack Pincer, and is shown advanced technologies that S.H.I.E.L.D. is developing, including a Life Model Decoy of Fury.
+Director General Jack Pincer is shown advanced technologies that S.H.I.E.L.D. is developing, including a Life Model Decoy of Fury.

 Shown a recording of Quartermain's death, with the killer taunting Fury by name, and informed that the killer was Von Strucker's daughter, codenamed Viper, Fury deduces that Von Strucker's body was taken to harvest a pathogen known as the Death's Head Virus, developed by Arnim Zola to be Hitler's doomsday weapon.
-Viper calls a meeting of the remaining four Hydra lieutenants from Cairo, Osaka, Prague and London.
+Viper calls a meeting of the remaining four Hydra lieutenants from Cairo, Osaka, Prague, and London.
 She executes the London lieutenant for questioning her authority.
-Fury learns that Zola is still alive and being kept in a S.H.I.E.L.D. safehouse in Berlin, Fury and De Fontaine travel there.
-They rendezvous with local Interpol agent Gail Runciter, and proceed to the safehouse, where an elderly Zola, in a wheelchair and requiring an oxygen mask, seemingly overpowers Kate Neville's telepathy with his evil visions of destruction.
+Fury learns that Zola is still alive and being kept in a S.H.I.E.L.D. safehouse in Berlin, and Fury and De Fontaine travel there.
+They rendezvous with local Interpol agent Gail Runciter and proceed to the safehouse, where an elderly Zola, in a wheelchair and requiring an oxygen mask, seemingly overpowers Kate Neville's telepathy with his evil visions of destruction.
 Runciter lures Fury away from the group and shocks him with a device before revealing herself to be Viper in disguise.
 She then kisses Fury with poisoned lipstick, leaving him unconscious, enabling Hydra to retake Zola.
 Fury learns he has 48 hours to live unless he can recover a sample of Viper's DNA from which to develop an antidote.